 New arable land has been created by the government near Dekhi Village through transporting topsoil from other places and spreading it over the sandy plain.
-Depending on the depth of the new 'good soil', the new land can be categorized into three types.
+Depending on the thickness of the new "good soil," the new land can be categorized into three types.
 'Grade One' cropland has topsoil with a depth of about 20 cm and can yield over 500 jin/mu (or 3,750 kg/ha) of wheat.
-Much of this cropland is located in areas that had previously been abandoned by neighbouring villages (when the land was sandy and largely unproductive) before upgrading with new topsoil for use by Dekhi Village residents.
-'Grade Two' cropland has 10-20 cm of good topsoil covering the sand, and can yield around 350 jin/mu (2,625 kg/ha) of wheat.
+Much of this cropland is located in areas that previously had been abandoned by neighboring villages (when the land was sandy and largely unproductive) before upgrading with new topsoil for use by new Dekhi Village residents.
+'Grade Two' cropland has 10 - 20 cm of good topsoil covering the sand, and can yield around 350 jin/mu (2,625 kg/ha) of wheat.
 'Grade Three' cropland has less than 10 cm of topsoil, and it is very difficult to grow any kind of crop, or trees, on such land.

 Cropland allocation to individual households was done by random lots, not on the basis of equitable access to land according to different land quality.
 As a result, some families only received 'Grade Three' cropland.
 This is one of the main reasons that around a quarter of the households have been unable to improve their economic status through resettlement.
-Over 90 per cent of the households received larger areas of cropland in the new village, compared to their previous holdings, but often their land was of poorer quality.
+Over 90 percent of the households received larger areas of cropland in the New Village, compared to their previous holdings, but often their land was of poorer quality.
 Some resettled households are thus experiencing problems from the reduction in living and livelihood space.

-Nearly all the farmland used by Dekhi Village residents (over 90 per cent) was created or improved in 2000.
+Nearly all the farmland used by Dekhi Village residents (over 90 percent) was created or improved in 2000.
 However, by 2009 it had already become very poor soil, with a maximum yield of only 3,750 kg of winter wheat or 1,800 kg of canola per ha.
-Some villagers originally from Tsona County could not even achieve yields of 750 kg/ha of wheat due to a combination of biophysical and socio-cultural (i.e. livelihood) constraints.
+Some villagers originally from Tsona County could not even achieve yields of 750 kg/ha of wheat due to a combination of biophysical and socio-cultural (i.e., livelihood experiences) constraints.

 Most of the farmland in Dekhi Village is thus too poor to yield enough barley to make the Tibetan staple food, roasted barley flour, or tsampa (zanba).
-Instead, the villagers must now trade their wheat and canola for barley from neighbouring villages, to satisfy their tsampa needs.
-Many farmers in Tibet apply large amounts of organic or natural fertilizers to their fields, but because of the small numbers of livestock in Dekhi Village, there is limited scope for this.
-Poor soil quality thus leads Dekhi farmers to apply chemical fertilizer to their cropland at double to triple the average local application rates, sometimes applying over 50 kg/mu.
-As a result, crop production costs are about 60 per cent higher than the average for neighbouring villages.
+Instead, the villagers must now trade their wheat and canola for barley from neighboring villages, to satisfy their tsampa needs.
+Many farmers in Tibet apply large amounts of organic or natural fertilizers to their fields, but because of the small numbers of livestock in Dekhi Village, this alternative has limited scope.
+Poor soil quality thus results in Dekhi farmers applying chemical fertilizer to their cropland at double to triple the average local application rates, sometimes applying over 50 kg/mu.
+As a result, crop production costs are about 60 percent higher than the average for neighboring villages.
 In this context, agricultural output can only satisfy subsistence needs and most households fail to earn any profit.
 It is clear that Dekhi Village residents therefore gain very little from farming these new lands.